Saturn7569/nvim-config/README.md

-# nvim-config
+# Neovim Configuration
-My neovim configuration
+My neovim configuration.

+## Installation
+### Windows
+First create your config directory in appdata then run this command: